AlheLandsFranz/AlheLandsFranz/README.md

 # 💫 About Me:
-🔭 I’m currently working on my portfolio while i'm finishing a bootcamp.<br>👯 I’m looking to collaborate on a company who gets interest for what I have to offer.<br>🤝 I’m looking for help with my avid interest in learning and applying in real projects.<br>🌱 I’m currently learning more about how to design better, and properties of css to improve my actual projects. <br>⚡ Fun fact: I worked not only like a communicator but circus artist.
+🔭 I’m currently working on my portfolio while i'm finishing the bootcamp SoyHenry.<br>👯 I’m looking to collaborate on a company who gets interest for what I have to offer.<br>🌱 I’m currently learning more about how to design better, and properties of css to improve my actual projects. <br>⚡ Fun fact: I worked not only like a communicator but circus artist.
 It looks like another life.

 ## 🌐 Socials: